Super Typhoon Saola Sweeps Towards Southern China Cities

 Hundreds of flights were cancelled across the region, the start of the school year was delayed in Hong Kong, and the rain-drenched finance hub's streets were deserted.

+With a direct hit on Hong Kong possible, authorities warned they may raise the warning level to T10 -- the city's highest alert, which has only been issued 16 times since World War II.

-China's national weather office had predicted Saola "may become the strongest typhoon to make landfall in the Pearl River Delta since 1949", referring to a low-lying region that includes Hong Kong, Macau and Guangdong province.
+China's national weather office said Friday that Saola "may become the strongest typhoon to make landfall in the Pearl River Delta since 1949", referring to a low-lying region that includes Hong Kong, Macau and Guangdong province -- home to tech hub Shenzhen.

-With a direct hit possible, authorities in Hong Kong raised the warning level on Friday evening to the city's second-highest -- indicating winds would increase significantly.

-"Do not go outside and stay away from exposed windows and doors.
-Make sure you have a safe place to shelter," the Hong Kong Observatory warned.

-Should winds become even more intense in the coming hours, the weather observatory said it would consider raising the warning level to its top rung.

-The highest ranking -- "T10" -- has only been issued 16 times since World War II.

-Guangdong's tech hub Shenzhen -- home to 17.7 million people -- opened shelters for people to take refuge, and planned to halt public transport.
+Neighbouring Shenzhen -- home to 17.7 million people -- opened shelters for people to take refuge, and planned to halt public transportation.

-Trains in and out of Guangdong were also suspended from 8 pm to 6 pm Saturday, while the national flood defence agency raised its emergency response for prevention to its second-highest level.
+Trains in and out of Guangdong will also be suspended from 8 pm to 6 pm Saturday.

-"It's going to affect our life," said Wu Wenlai, 43, who had to close his restaurant in a Shenzhen suburb.
+"It's going to affect our life," said Wu Wenlai, 43, who runs a restaurant in a Shenzhen suburb which he had to close.

-"My eldest son was planning to fly to Chengdu today for university and his flight has been cancelled now."
+"My eldest son was planning to fly to Chengdu today for university and his flight has been cancelled now," Wu added.

+Despite government orders to stop businesses by late afternoon, trade was brisk at Shenzhen's wet markets.

+"People are still rushing in to stock up on food last minute," said shop owner Lu Yiming.

 Dozens of delivery drivers braved strong winds and rain to reach residents hunkering down indoors.